Pictured above: Solo, co-owner of Woofbowl and mother of two dogs: Latto (the inspiration behind Woofbowl's logo) and Dino (pictured here).

 Lost Entire Savings to Contractor

 So now, their life savings were gone, they were stuck in their commercial kitchen lease, and also their entire inventory had to be discarded.
 Woofbowl had no investors and even family told them to quit, but Ron and Solo strongly believed in Woofbowl.
-They knew their only option was to move forward in finding a new builder.
+They knew their only option was to move forward in finding a new builder and paying for the operation twice.
 With this they had to take on more debt and make more sacrifices - physically and mentally.